jstg004/blockchain_research/coral_notes.md

 * attempts to return proxies near the requesting clients to improve locality
-  * whenever a DNS resolver (client) contacts a nearby ```dnssrv``` instance the ```dnssrv``` returns proxies within an appropriate cluster and ensures that future DNS requests from that client do not need to leae the cluster
+  * whenever a DNS resolver (client) contacts a nearby ```dnssrv``` instance the ```dnssrv``` returns proxies within an appropriate cluster and ensures that future DNS requests from that client do not need to leave the cluster
 * using the ```nodes``` function - the ```dnssrv``` exploits Coral's on-the-fly network measurement capabilities and stored topology hints to increase the chances of clients discovering nearby DNS servers